We are now open for all eye care services with a limited schedule and appropriate precautions in place to protect our patients and staff.

 Cataract Prevention

 Some studies suggest various nutrients and supplements may reduce the risk of this eye disease.
-Vitamin E, vitamin C, and omega-3 fatty acids have been shown to potentially reduce your risk.
-Because UV rays from the sun are a cause, sunglasses that block them may be a deterrent.
+Vitamin E, vitamin C, and omega-3 fatty acids can potentially reduce your risk.
+Additionally, because UV rays from the sun are a cause, sunglasses that block them may be a deterrent.

 Watch Cataracts Videos

-During cataract surgery, the lens is removed and typically replaced with an artificial lens called an intraocular lens (IOL).
-That lens implant becomes a permanent part of your eye and unnoticeable.
-IOLs are made of plastic, silicone, or acrylic, with some versions available to block UV light and some that are rigid and require a few sutures.
-Most IOLs are flexible and can be inserted in a small incision requiring zero stitches.
-The surgeon simply folds it over and inserts it into the area where your natural lens used to be.
+This lens implantation becomes a permanent part of your eye and is unnoticeable.
+IOLs are made from materials like plastic, silicone, or acrylic, with some types of IOLs, such as monofocal IOLs and toric IOLs designed to block UV light.
+Most IOLs are flexible, allowing them to be inserted through a small incision without the need for stitches.
+The surgeon simply folds it and places it where your natural lens used to reside.

-Surgery options usually involve ultrasound energy or laser-assisted technology.
-There are times when a cataract may interfere with the treatment of another eye issue and need removal to provide better access to monitor or treat that condition, such as macular degeneration or diabetic retinopathy.
+Cataract removal options typically utilize ultrasound energy or laser-assisted technology.
+In some instances, a cataract might obstruct the treatment of another eye condition and need to be removed to monitor better or treat that condition, like macular degeneration or diabetic retinopathy.

 Common FAQs About Cataract Surgery

-Cataract surgery can be scary, but it is a very common procedure with few complications when done correctly.
-Many patients undergoing cataract surgery have questions to help ease their minds, and below you will find answers to some of the most frequently asked questions we receive at Campus Eye Center.
+Cataract surgery can be scary, but it is a common procedure with few complications when done correctly.
+Many patients undergoing cataract surgery have questions to help ease their minds, and below, you will find answers to some of the most frequently asked questions we receive at Campus Eye Center.

 HOW LONG DOES CATARACT SURGERY TAKE?